 - Duration: the amount of time that it takes for each request to be served

-A good way to complement these metrics is by also gathering the following metrics from your cluster:
+A good complement to the RED metrics is to include some metrics about your cluster:

 - Total amount of CPU available & being used

 - Total amount of RAM available & being used

 - Network traffic/throughput